 With 5 stepping stone race classes starting with riders as young as 6 years of age, 3 Minimoto classes and 2 Junior MiniGP Classes.
 In addition there are 5 adult classes, including a MiniF1 Sidecar class!

 The problem in the UK back in 2004, and remains even now, is the step from the MiniGP70 premier class in the FAB Racing Championship to a racing licence that will allow these talented riders to compete at National level.
 The current situation leaves riders having to move to riding road based bikes before being able to compete on proper race bikes.
 In effect a wasted year for those wishing to progress to the higher levels of racing.
 A backward step to be able to move forward!
-With very little adjustment to the ACU Licence rules and ages all this would be achievable.

 If we can help you, or your son or daughter, start racing and aim to the future, or you just want to race for fun (we also have 5 Adult classes) please contact us.